18 Top-Rated Places to Visit in Europe in Summer

 Eiffel Tower at sunset

-Yes, you'll be looking at higher rates on things like hotels, flights, and tourist attractions, but being able to leave sweater weather behind while you see the sites makes the added expenses more than worthwhile.
+Yes, you'll be looking at higher rates on things like hotels, flights, and tourist attractions, but the added expenses are more than worthwhile.
 In fact, the weather between June and August is practically parfait (a.k.a. perfect) with highs in the upper 70s.

-In addition to dining en plein air (a.k.a. outside), summer's climate opens up a bevy of enjoyable activities to enjoy in Paris–like lying on the beach, watching outdoor movies, dancing at an open-air concert, or watching bikers roll into town during the Tour de France.
+In addition to dining en plein air (a.k.a. outside), summer's climate allows you to enjoy recreational activities, like outdoor movies, dancing at an open-air concert, or watching bikers roll into town during the Tour de France.

 Read More: Latin Quarter, Paris: Top Attractions, Tours, & Hotels